csc-training/summerschool/gpu-openmp/docs/06_OpenMP_interoperability.md

   host side
 - Device data pointers can be used to interoperate with libraries and other programming techniques available for accelerator devices
-    - HIP/CUDA kernels and libraries
+    - HIP kernels and libraries
     - GPU-aware MPI libraries
 - Some features are still under active development, many things may not yet work as they are supposed to!